 What is your answer going to be?
 Will you be able to reel off a list of the best restaurants in that part of town?
 Will you do some research and get back to your manager with an answer?
 Will you ask your much younger and cooler receptionist?
 Do you even know what part of town they are talking about?

-Along with everything else that is asked of assistants we do have to possess some sort of encyclopaedic knowledge of the world’s best restaurants and hotels.
-We also have to know what cultural events are taking place that might impress a visiting client, great team building locations for our executives and all of those hidden gem venues that can host the perfect parties and conferences.
+Along with everything else that is asked of assistants we do have to possess some knowledge of the world’s best restaurants and hotels.
+We also have to know what cultural events are taking place that might impress a visiting client, excellent team building locations for our executives and all of those hidden gem venues that can host the perfect parties and conferences.

-I have definitely felt the pressure over the years to find my managers the perfect place, especially as I like to think, although I may be living in denial, that I’m quite … eerrrrmmmm…. current?!
-So… anyway… my point is that I did want to find the cool and unusual places for my boss to visit so that they could impress the clients they were entertaining.
-I spent a lot of time researching great venues, restaurants, hotels and suppliers and I really enjoyed it.
+I have felt the pressure over the years to find my managers the perfect place to visit so that they could impress the clients they were entertaining.
+I spent a lot of time researching great venues, restaurants, hotels and suppliers and I enjoyed it.
 So here are a few websites and other bits and bobs that will help assistants stay on top of the scene (sorry the list is a bit London-centric).

 But first, some general rules that will help you stay current and still be productive: